Explore British history and culture through the subjects and specialisms

 that most fascinate you, whilst studying for credit with our new International Summer School

-The 2019 International Summer School starts on 30 June and runs until 10 August.
-You can choose either a three or six week programme.
+The 2020 International Summer School starts on 28 June and runs until 07 August.

-Topics span History, Law, Politics, English, Art history and Theatre and are brought to life through visits to cultural and heritage sites in the local area and nearby London.
+Topics span History, Law, Politics and the Arts and are brought to life through visits to cultural and heritage sites in the local area and nearby London.
 The university is located one mile from the signing of the Magna Carta at Runnymede and four miles from historic Windsor with its Castle and Great Parks.

 Why Royal Holloway?

-Royal Holloway is a top 25 UK university (The Times and Sunday Times Good University Guide, 2019) and also one of the UK’s most international universities.
+Royal Holloway is a top 25 UK university (The Complete University Guide, 2019) and also one of the UK’s most international universities.
 We welcome students and academics from all over the world to study and work here, ensuring an international and multicultural perspective within a close-knit and historic campus (opened by Queen Victoria in 1886).

 With historic buildings set in 135 acres of parkland and forest and yet only 40 minutes by train to central London, our beautiful campus makes an excellent location.
 And with stunning facilities and research ranked as world leading, you can be confident you will receive an excellent education.